eclipse-archived/ceylon-lang.org/blog/2012-12-11-methodology.md

 3. whose behavior is sufficiently well-defined and well-tested,
 4. using tools and technologies that will help you change and extend the product in the future, and
-5. and can be delivered to your users as fast as humanly fucking possible.
+5. can be delivered to your users as fast as humanly fucking possible.

 (I had to put a naughty word in my manifesto to let you guys know how serious I am about this and as a shout out to my GeeCON peeps.)

-Since this post is already much too long for its URL to fit in bit.ly, and because I'm already running out of electrons, and because my fingertips are sore from all this rapid keypressing, I'm not going to bore your social-media-retarded brain with any substantial quantity of words explaining what I mean by each bullets.
+Since this post is already much too long for its URL to fit in `bit.ly`, and because I'm already running out of electrons, and because my fingertips are sore from all this rapid keypressing, I'm not going to bore your social-media-retarded brain with any substantial quantity of words explaining what I mean by each bullet.
 Instead I'm just going to briefly boil it down to some dumb shit that would like almost fit in twitter if it were three times as dumb and brief: